by Gene Franks

 Then there is flow rate.
 The unit should be sized to provide adequate protection at the highest possible flow rates, but practicality should tell you that in most residential situations, most water is used at a couple of gallons per minute and a great deal of the time—most of the time, in fact—no water at all is being used.

 Also a factor is general absorption of the UV light for unintended purposes.
 UV makers usually require that water have less than seven grains per gallon of hardness, less that 0.3 ppm iron, less than 0.05 ppm manganese, and that it be generally clear and free of particulate and tannins.
 All of these can create situations where the light is absorbed and, therefore, its anti-microbial activity is diminished.
-Hardness, for example, can form scale on the outside of the quartz sleeve which blocks the passage of light.
+Hardness, for example, can form scale on the outside of the quartz sleeve which blocks the passage of light and greatly diminishes dosage.

 A related factor is called shadowing.
 It is primarily caused by particles in the water which can allow microbes to “hide” from the light and not receive adequate UV dosage.
 The commonly accepted practice in UV treatment is to put a sediment filter of 5 microns or less in front of the treatment chamber to screen out any particles that could allow shadowing.
 Even if the water looks perfectly clear to the eye, putting a five-micron filter in front of the UV unit is a good idea.